 A Which? investigation into the quality of choosing, buying and fitting advice on child car seat retailers' websites reveals that parents aren't getting the advice they need to make the best choices for their children.

-Visit our child car seats reviews to find out which child car seats we recommend.
+Visit our child car seat reviews to find out which child car seats we recommend.

 Why parents need help buying child car seats

 Many parents buy car seats online to get a better deal.

 But we don’t think this is the best way to buy because parents often need help to choose a seat that's suitable for their child and fit it properly in their car.

 Which? child car seat researcher Victoria Pearson said: 'At one council fitting clinic, all of the seats bought online were wrong for the car, wrong for the child or wrongly fitted.